jamie33o/Project2/README.md

 ### JavaScript Validation

 The JS Hint JavaScript Validation Service was used to validate the JavaScript code on the website.
-The results below show three code warnings related to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics".
-Or undeclared Variables as these are dynamic variables or are declared in the main script.js file or relate to the EmailJS.
+The results below show 4 code warnings related to 'async functions' is only available in ES8 (use 'esversion: 8')".
+There is 1 undeclared Variables as these are dynamic variables or are declared in the main script.js file or relate to the EmailJS.
 I'm flagging these for future improvement:

 **Metrics**